-To update the ABRCA root CA certificate, you must upgrade PacketShaper/PolicyCenter to one of the following releases before the dates listed in the previous section:
+To update the ABRCA root CA certificate, you must upgrade PolicyCenter to one of the following releases before the dates listed in the previous section:

 The new ABRCA root CA certificate is included in these releases.
 Upgrading to one of these releases automatically updates the ABRCA root CA certificate; no manual action is required.
 These releases also include a feature that automatically renews the appliance certificate (this is different from the ABRCA root CA) if it is within 60 days of expiring.

 You must update the appliance certificate in addition to the ABRCA root CA certificate.
-The system can automatically download the appliance certificate or you can manually force the update of the appliance certificate using the command described in the next section.
+The system can automatically download the appliance certificate or you can manually force the update of the appliance certificate using the commands described in the next sections.

 Ensure that the appliance can access the following domain: